 The Egyptian calendar, developed over centuries, was a 365-day civil calendar divided into three seasons: Akhet (inundation, when the Nile flooded), Peret (growing season), and Shemu (harvest).
 This was a calendar derived from the observation of natural cycles, with the annual rising of Sirius marking the beginning of the year.
 The Egyptians were measuring time with extraordinary care millennia before UTC existed.

-The irony of a country that invented many of the fundamental tools of timekeeping being unable to maintain a consistent DST schedule for thirty years is not lost on careful observers.
+The irony of a country that invented many of the fundamental tools of timekeeping taking over a decade to settle its DST policy is not lost on careful observers.

 The Nile and the timezone